Missionary Orientation Program

 - Language acquisition and aptitude

-- Phil & Marilyn Barnes: MSC Canada; former missionaries to Zimbabwe
+- Phil & Marilyn Barnes: MSC Canada; former missionaries in Zimbabwe

-- Paul & Carol Bramsen: Missionaries to Senegal
+- Paul & Carol Bramsen: Missionaries in Senegal

-- Joel & Amy Hernandez: Emmaus Bible College; former missionaries to Mexico
+- Joel & Amy Hernandez: Emmaus Bible College; former missionaries in Mexico

-- Phil & Mary Parsons: Assembly Relations and Missionary Care, Christian Missions in Many Lands; former missionaries to the Philippines
+- Phil & Mary Parsons: CMML; former missionaries in the Philippines

 Candidates must receive approval from their elders to attend MOP.
 The elders should send written recommendations to CMML or MSC along with the registration form.